Landlords Must Be In Business to Claim the 20% Pass-Through Tax Deduction

 If you have more than one residential rental property, you can combine them together for purposes of these requirements.
 However, you can't combine residential with commercial properties.

-You cannot use this safe harbor if you live in the property more than 14 days during the year, or more than 10% of the number the days during the year the property is rented.
+You can't use this safe harbor if you live in the property more than 14 days during the year or more than 10% of the number the days during the year the property is rented.

 Real estate rented or leased under a triple net lease is also not eligible for this safe harbor.
 Triple net leases require the tenant to pay for maintenance and insurance as well as rent.
 They are seldom used for residential real estate.